Here’s what you’ll find in this CBD Guide:

 #6 Affiliate Marketing

 An affiliate program essentially gives you access to salespeople around the world.
-Those affiliate marketers can add links to your CBD store on their sites, blogs, email newsletters or even YouTube channels.
+Those affiliate marketers can add links to your CBD or Delta-8 store on their sites, blogs, email newsletters or even YouTube channels.
 If someone clicks an affiliate’s link and buys a product, you’ll pay the affiliate a portion of your revenue.

 Running a successful CBD affiliate program is a huge topic and can be discussed in an article on its own.
 However, we can provide a few pointers to help you get started: